mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 The length defines the dimension of the model on the X axis, the width on the Y axis and the height on the Z axis.

+### Regarding glTF Files

+The used glTF files should follow these requirements:

+ - Use the `glb` binary format
+ - Only use the 2.0 version
+ - Do not use extension
+ - Do not use animations
+ - Only use jpeg or png texture resource
+ - all vertex attributes are `GL_FLOAT`

 ## Geometry Collect